Finding Influential Instances for Distantly Supervised Relation Extraction: Experiments

 \subsection{Effects of Influence Subsampling (RQ1)}

 Fig. \ref{fig:res} shows the precision-recall curve in held-out evaluation of ONE, AVE, ATT, and our REIF, and Table \ref{tab:patn} illustrates the corresponding P@N of all methods.
 Our REIF performs the best among all methods.
-In details, on NYT-SMALL, our REIF improves $14\%$ over ONE, and $16.1\%$ over ATT; on NYT-LARGE, the improvements are $14.1\%$ and $5.1\%$, respectively, in terms of the mean P@N. Specifically, REIF only leverages $10\%$ instances during training, while ATT involves all instances but performs badly on NYT-SMALL, and ONE only picks one instance per bag.
+In details, on NYT-SMALL, our REIF improves $14\%$ over ONE, and $16.1\%$ over ATT; on NYT-LARGE, the improvements are $14.1\%$ and $5.1\%$, respectively, in terms of the mean P@N. Specifically, REIF only leverages part of instances during training, while ATT involves all instances but performs badly on NYT-SMALL, and ONE only picks one instance per bag.
 It means that neither picking too many nor too few instances gains satisfactory performance in distant supervision.
 On contrast, our REIF can detect and pick those favorable ones from the noisy dataset, thus achieving a better model.
 In distant supervision, our method is effective for achieving nice trade-off between efficiency and effectiveness.
-Moreover, we compare our method with many other DS baselines using the reported results in their papers shown in Table \ref{tab:p_r_baseline}, which proves REIF's superiority in a broader range.
+Moreover, we compare our method with many DS baselines, including adversarial training, reinforcement learning, attention, and GAN based methods, using the reported results.
+As shown in Table \ref{tab:p_r_baseline}, REIF still is superior.